 Through the years, there have been many runners in the leading position, which suddenly had to slow down the pace, plagued by cramps in the legs, because the LT has been exceeded too much, or because of stomach trouble due to impaired sugar tolerance.

-However, the most common cause to the reduced performance is the meeting with the wall.
+However, the most common cause of reduced performance is the meeting with the wall.
 If we do not intake sugar during a marathon race, it means for most of us that the glycogen depots become depleted, after which the primary energy source switches over to be fat combustion.

 As you remember, fat combustion requires more oxygen to produce the same amount of energy.
 Therefore, it is necessary to slow down the pace to get enough oxygen to the fat combustion.
 The switch usually takes place very suddenly – feels like an inner wall that stops you – and it often happens with no preliminary warning, but we have to reduce the pace significantly.